KenzieAcademy/backend-numseq-package-assessment/README.md

 ## Overview - Creating Packages

 Packages allow us organize and group modules (or python files).
+Python requires a specific structure for package definitions.
+The directory name is the name of the package used in an import statement (`import package_name`).
+The submodules can be access as attributes of the package as in `package_name.submodule_name`.

 ```bash
 ├── numseq